 Pursue a hobby you enjoy

 Put something in your daily schedule that you can regularly look forward to.
 Take a coffee brewing class, start a book club, take drum lessons — pursue something that you’re curious about and excited by.
 By intentionally and regularly pursuing a hobby, you’ll expand your way of seeing the world.
+(Check out our guide to hobbies for women!)

 Start a gratitude journal